-The Search Engine Result Page (SERP) is the gatekeeper of organic traffic.
-Understanding how Google structures these pages is crucial for any successful SEO strategy.
+The Search Engine Result Page (SERP) is the gatekeeper of all organic traffic.
+Understanding exactly how Google structures these pages - and how to dominate them - is the foundation of any successful, modern SEO strategy.

 Table of Contents